graphql/graphql-spec/spec/Section 2 -- Language.md

 **Static Semantics**

-A {StringValue} describes a Unicode text value, a sequence of *Unicode scalar value*s.
-These semantics describe how to apply the {StringValue} grammar to a source text to evaluate a Unicode text.
-Errors encountered during this evaluation are considered a failure to apply the {StringValue} grammar to a source and result in a parsing error.
+:: A {StringValue} describes a _Unicode text_ value, which is a sequence of _Unicode scalar value_.

+These semantics describe how to apply the {StringValue} grammar to a source text to evaluate a _Unicode text_.
+Errors encountered during this evaluation are considered a failure to apply the {StringValue} grammar to a source and must result in a parsing error.

 StringValue :: `""`